danielriquelme/DIDI_BI_Challenge/README.md

 - Questions 1 to 3 are inside the first folder.
 - Question 4 in the second.
-- Quetsions 5 to 8 are in the last one.
+- Questions 5 to 8 are in the last one.

 Thanks!